EU-Mercosur Association Agreement

 Background and state of play

-The agreement in principle is the result of compromises and hence it presents benefits and challenges.
-While it has been highly welcomed by many EU industrial associations and agricultural associations of the Mercosur countries, it has also prompted significant criticism.
-Some EU agricultural associations have been outspoken in their negative assessment of the FTA.
-Civil society groups have expressed their strong opposition to the FTA arguing that it would foster large-scale deforestation and an expansion of agricultural land in the Mercosur countries, which would be incompatible with the climate change goals under the Paris Agreement and would also have serious implications for indigenous people.
+While the agreement in principle has been highly welcomed by many EU industrial associations and agricultural associations with offensive interests, it has also prompted significant criticism.
+Some EU agricultural associations with defensive interests have been outspoken in their negative assessment of the FTA.
+Civil society groups have expressed their strong opposition to the FTA arguing that it would foster large-scale deforestation and an expansion of agricultural land for cattle raising and soybean planting in the Mercosur countries, which would be incompatible with the EU climate change goals under the Paris Agreement and would also have serious implications for indigenous people.

 Position of the European Parliament